spring-attic/spring-xd-samples/batch-simple/README.md

 ## Throwing Exceptions

 You can trigger an exception by providing a parameter named `throwError` with a String value of `true`.

+## Adding Variables to the Step Execution Context

+Any parameters that start with `context` will be added to the Step Execution Context.
+E.g. if you add a parameter named `contextHello` with a String value of `World`, the variable `contextHello` will be added to the Step Execution Context.
+You can verify the context using the **Admin UI** and drilling to the Step Execution Details via the *Executions* tab.

 ## Job Repository